Chicken Bao Buns with Avocado and Carrot – Fluffy Steamed Buns

 Garnish with fresh spring onion, roasted sesame seeds, a drizzle of sriracha, and fresh coriander leaves.

-Enjoy your home made chicken boa bun!
+Enjoy your home made chicken bao bun!

 Shout-out to leukerecepten.nl for the inspiration.
-The original Chinese recipe of boa bun is with pork belly instead of chicken.
+The original Chinese recipe of bao bun is with pork belly instead of chicken.
 Next to that, they use water instead of milk for the buns.
 If you make them with full milk, they will be softer and we think more enjoyable to eat.
 Lastly the original recipes do not use yoghurt to marinate the chicken.
 This will smoothen the chicken and enhances the sauce flavors.

 Nutritional Information (Per Serving)